Basic Human Needs

 Who will benefit?

-Low income residents, Black and Latinx residents, unstably housed residents in Greater Hartford, families with children, students in region’s Alliance Districts.
+Low income residents, Black and Latine residents, unstably housed residents in Greater Hartford, families with children, students in region’s Alliance Districts.